Philippine one thousand-peso note: First Philippine Polymer series (2022–present)

+For table standards, see the banknote specification table.

 Commemorative issues

 Throughout its existence, the one thousand peso bill have been overprinted to commemorate certain events, namely:

 60 years of Central Banking commemorative bill

 On July 9, 2009, the Bangko Sentral ng Pilipinas introduced 12 million banknotes (2 million banknotes for each denomination) with an overprint commemorating 60 years of central banking.
 The overprint appears on the watermark area on all six circulating denominations.